 You must not deal with this yourself.
+Seek support from the DSL/deputy DSL.
 Clear indications or disclosure of abuse must be reported to children's social care without delay, by the Designated Safeguarding Lead or the Headteacher.

 Complete the reporting form (Appendix 3) available in your safeguarding box / staff room noticeboard and hand it directly to the appropriate person.
 Do not leave it in their pigeon hole or on their desk for them to 'find'.
 It may be urgent and require an immediate response.